Create Forms from Scratch

 The Form Builder

-Forms are built in the Form Builder using any combination of our 11 Field Types.
+Forms are built in the Form Builder using any combination of 12 Field Types.

 To build a Form: